Popular Norway cruise ships Explore all cruise ships

 Norway Cruise Tips

 Plan ahead - The key to any successful Norway cruise is to plan ahead.
 Besides purchasing your cruise package and airfare well in advance, consider researching your cruise destination to guarantee you are fully prepared.
 Researching the weather will ensure you pack proper clothing.
 Check the activities list to see what type of additional gear you may want to bring.
 Lastly, see if you need transfers from the airport and book any overnight stays before or after your cruise.

 Arrive early - Arrive early.
 International travel can be unpredictable sometimes, and when you have invested in a one-in-a-lifetime trip such as this, you do not want to miss the boat.
 Allow yourself to arrive at the port of call 1-2 days before the cruise departure in case of travel delays.
 Coming early also lets you settle into Norway's cooler climate and catch up on your jetlag, so you are fresh and ready to go when your departure date is here.

 Choosing the right trip - The types of cruises offered around Norway are so varied you will surely find one to enjoy.
-Norway's Arctic cruises take you well beyond the Arctic circle to see snow-capped mountains, glaciers, and rarely-seen Arctic wildlife.
+Norway's Arctic cruises take you well beyond the Arctic Circle to see snow-capped mountains, glaciers, and rarely-seen Arctic wildlife.
 Nordic fjord cruises are for you if you love to photograph breathtaking scenery.
 Are you a whale aficionado?
-Then book a Norwegian whale-watching cruise.
+Book a Norwegian whale-watching cruise.
 Small ship cruising around Norway is for everyone!

 Snorkeling Gear - If exploring what lies beneath the water is on your Norway cruise itinerary, do not forget to bring snorkeling equipment.
 Most cruise ships usually offer snorkel gear on board; however, bringing your own is always best.
 Purchasing personal snorkel equipment before your cruise ensures that you find a mask, snorkel, and fins that fit you properly and will typically be of higher quality than what you will find offered on the ship.